codebitsofg/codebitsofg/README.md

 # 👨🏻‍💻 About me

-I'm a former Web Designer working as a Full Stack Engineer with a endless curiosity in the driver seat 🚀 I've started software development with Frontend and could not spot but to explore other areas like Backend development and Cloud ☁️  And I've been loving it since and been mostly developing mobile and web apps since 2021.
-I've worked in a digital agency and right now working as a Full Stack Engineer for a SaaS startup.
+I'm a former Web Designer working as a Full Stack Engineer with a endless curiosity in the driver seat.
+I've started software development with Frontend and could not stop but to explore other areas like Backend development and Cloud ☁️  And I've been loving it since and been mostly developing mobile and web apps starting from 2021.
+I've worked in a digital agency setting in my previous position and right now working as a Full Stack Engineer for a SaaS startup in manufacturing industry.

-* I live in Lodz, Poland, recently relocated. 🌈
+* I live in Lodz, Poland, recently relocated from Turkey. 🌈
 * I am especially interested in cloud and cloud infrastructure.
 * You can find me in [Linkedin](www.linkedin.com/in/gencberat)
-* Checkout my [Portfolio](https://www.beratgenc.live/) for more projects
+* And check my [Portfolio](https://www.beratgenc.live/) out for more projects

 # ✍ Side Projects

-Most of my public work on GitHub is personal side projects that I've created both for testing and challenging my skills and seeing how far I can get with what I gathered from years of experience.
+Most of my public work on GitHub is personal side projects that I've created both for testing and feeding my soul with cool looking productions and seeing how far I can get with what I gathered from years of experience.
 Some projects are frontend and some are cloud and backend focus projects.
 I like trying to implement new experiemental features and beautiful designs that look stunning.
-These are some of my work I've developed recently.
+And these are some of my work I've developed recently.
+Please check my portfolio out for more of them.
+But here are some;

 ## 📷 [A HEIC to JPEG Converter](https://heictojpeg.beratgenc.live/)